mobluse/coderdojo-raspbian-sv/README.md

 See "Installing BYOB in Raspbian":
 http://www.raspberrypi.org/forums/viewtopic.php?f=77&t=62781

 Avahi is used with Bonjour from iTunes in Windows, but is built-in to Mac OS X and Ubuntu Linux.
 You can extract Bonjour from iTunes using an archive manager that handles rar-files, e.g. 7-zip.
 Use the correct version of iTunes for your x86-processor! i.e. 32-bit or 64-bit.The purpose of Avahi is to configure IP-numbers without a DHCP-server and to be able to use names of computers without a nameserver, e.g. dojopi1.local.
 This makes it possible to connect a Raspberry Pi to a laptop with a single ethernet-cable or via a simple hub.
-You can also switch on network sharing and use the computer's Internet connection via WiFi or 3G from the Raspberry Pi.
+You can also switch on network sharing and use the laptop's Internet connection via WiFi or 3G from the Raspberry Pi.

 ##Installation##